Keep your home warm and safe this winter, by taking steps to protect it from common damage caused by tough weather.

 - Making sure your doors are strong and in good condition; fit good-quality mortice deadlocks where possible.

-- Not leaving spare home or car keys in view from outside, and near windows or letterboxes.
+- Not leaving spare home or car keys in view from outside, or near windows or letterboxes.

-Open fires, the use of candles and fireworks all increase the chances of a domestic fire in the winter.
+Open fires, lit candles and fireworks all increase the chances of a domestic fire in the winter.
 Keep the risk to a minimum by following these tips:

 - Install a functioning smoke detector and test it regularly.

-- Avoid leaving candles unattended, in a draft or somewhere they may be knocked over; and keep a guard in front of an open fire if you’re away from the room.
+- Avoid leaving candles unattended, in a draft or somewhere they may be knocked over; and keep a guard in front of an open fire if you’re out of the room.